Periodontics dentist Pasadena

 Scaling & Root Planing

 Next, your provider will use special tools to “scale” tartar and plaque from between your teeth and below your gum line.
-The goal is to remove the harmful bacteria that causes gum disease.
+The goal is to remove the harmful bacteria that cause gum disease.
 Then, once your teeth and gums have been cleaned, your dentist will “plane,” or smooth, the roots of your teeth.
 This process eliminates the pockets and pits that form below the roots of your teeth which harbor harmful bacteria.

 icon